 The Regional Housing Needs Assessment (RHNA) is a process that determines projected and existing housing need for all jurisdictions in California during a specified planning period.
 The process to determine the RHNA allocation for the southern California region is conducted by the Southern California Association of Governments (SCAG).
 Every jurisdiction must plan for its RHNA allocation in its Housing Element by ensuring there is enough sites and zoning to accommodate their RHNA allocation.

-As part of the RHNA process, SCAG developed a RHNA methodology, which determines each local jurisdiction’s draft RHNA allocation as a share of the regional determination of 1,341,827 housing unit need as determined by the State Department of Housing and Community Development (HCD).
+As part of the RHNA process, SCAG developed a RHNA methodology, which determines each local jurisdiction’s RHNA allocation as a share of the regional determination of 1,341,827 housing unit need as determined by the State Department of Housing and Community Development (HCD).
 SCAG’s RHNA methodology furthers the five statutory objectives of RHNA:

 - Increasing the housing supply and mix of housing types, tenure and affordability within each region in an equitable manner;